-There will be no exclusion in the General Liability policy for damages caused by COVID-19-related illnesses.
+There is not a specific exclusion in the General Liability policy for damages caused by COVID-19-related illnesses.
 Liability claims against Hockey Canada always need to be proven by the party making the claim, so continuing to update and enforce your risk-management guidelines as new risks emerge, such as COVID-19, are imperative.
-Please understand that Hockey Canada and its Members are actively working on updating risk-management protocols related to return-to-play guidelines post-COVID-19.
+Please understand that Hockey Canada and its Members are actively working on updating riskmanagement protocols related to return-to-play guidelines post-COVID-19.

-The ability for any team to travel outside its geographic region to play hockey will depend on several factors, including public health authority guidelines, instructions and travel restrictions in your province/territory and the province/territory you will be visiting, and will require the approval of the governing hockey bodies in your region and the region you wish to travel to.
+The ability for any team to travel outside its geographic region to play hockey will depend on several factors, including public health authority guidelines, and travel restrictions, and will require the approval of the governing hockey bodies in your region and the region you wish to travel to.
 Note that provincial/ territorial guidelines and travel restrictions may also limit the ability to host local tournaments and your ability to accept tournament entries from teams outside your region.

-It is recommended a bus not be used.
-If you must use a bus, there are steps that should be taken to ensure hygiene is practiced and public health authority guidelines and restrictions are met.
+If you use a bus, there are steps that should be taken to ensure hygiene is practiced and public health authority guidelines and restrictions are met.

-Always refer to public health authority guidelines prior to leaving for any U.S. destination and follow them.
-Check travel advisories specific to traveling to the U.S.
+Always refer to public health authority guidelines prior to leaving for any destination and ensure to follow them.

-This will be determined by public health authority and facility guidelines.
+This will be determined by public health authority, facility and Member guidelines.
 Families should be prepared to minimize the number of parents/guardians/spectators that attend in order to limit the number of people in the facility.

 Some equipment should be washed (e.g. jerseys, pant shells, socks) after each practice/game, following manufacturer guidelines.
 It is important that players ensure all equipment is kept clean at all times.